8.2 Cryptographic Building Blocks¶

 Most ciphers are block ciphers; they are defined to take as input a plaintext block of a certain fixed size, typically 64 to 128 bits.
 Using a block cipher to encrypt each block independently—known as electronic codebook (ECB) mode encryption—has the weakness that a given plaintext block value will always result in the same ciphertext block.
 Hence, recurring block values in the plaintext are recognizable as such in the ciphertext, making it much easier for a cryptanalyst to break the cipher.

-In a symmetric-key cipher, both participants in a communication share the same key.
+In a secret-key cipher, both participants in a communication share the same key.
 In other words, if a message is encrypted using a particular key, the same key is required for decrypting the message.
-If the cipher illustrated in Figure 1 were a symmetric-key cipher, then the encryption and decryption keys would be identical.
-Symmetric-key ciphers are also known as secret-key ciphers since the shared key must be known only to the participants.
-(We'll take a look at the alternative, public-key ciphers, shortly.)
+If the cipher illustrated in Figure 195 were a secret-key cipher, then the encryption and decryption keys would be identical.
+Secret-key ciphers are also known as symmetric-key ciphers since the secret is shared with both participants.
+We’ll take a look at the alternative, public-key ciphers, shortly.
+(Public-key cipers are known as also asymmetric-key ciphers, since as we’ll soon se, the two participants use different keys.)

 The reason 3DES encryption uses DES decryption with DES-key2 is to interoperate with legacy DES systems.
 If a legacy DES system uses a single key, then a 3DES system can perform the same encryption function by using that key for each of DES-key1, DES-key2, and DES-key3; in the first two steps, we encrypt and then decrypt with the same key, producing the original plaintext, which we then encrypt again.